malayandi/blog/_posts/2018-05-10-inverting-the-poisson-process.md

 As I've said before, the Poisson process is a wonderfully elegant stochastic model and there are plenty more of these beautiful results hidden within it.
 I highly recommend exploring the Poisson process on your own if you haven't already but just in case you want somewhere concrete to get started, here's another fun one: conditional on the fact there are $n$ arrivals in the interval (0, 1), what is the distribution of the time of the $k^{th}$ arrival, for $1\leq k \leq n$?
 What if we condition on there being $n$ arrivals in some arbitrary interval $(s, s+t)$ instead?

 Please do leave your thoughts and questions in the comments section below, or send them to me directly [via email](mailto:malayandi12@gmail.com).
 I will try to get back to you as soon as possible.
 Your feedback is very much appreciated.
 Until next time :)

+_Thank you to [Alvin Wan](http://alvinwan.com) and Chin Chang for reading early drafts of this post._

 ## Appendix